syre-data/tutorials/beginner/fireworks/README.md

 If you don't have any projects created yet, click on the **Create your first project** button (otherwise click on the **New** button).
 You'll be asked to select the folder to place the project in.
 Let's call this one `silent_fireworks`.
 Each Thot project is contained in its own folder where all the resources for that project are organized.

+> **Note**
+> On Mac you must create your project folder from Finder before selecting it as the project folder.

 Once you create the project, you will be taken to the project canvas.

 ## Structuring your project